WosDan/VoltorbFlip/README.md

 # VoltorbFlip
-A simple solver for Pokemon HG/SS minigame Voltorb Flip
+A simple solver for Pokemon HG/SS minigame Voltorb Flip (not finished yet, required to get created it again)